-In Europe, moderate conservatives seek to steal hard-right’s thunder
+In Europe, moderate conservatives seek to steal hard right’s thunder

 Whether hard-right policies are enacted in Europe will depend largely on moderate conservatives fishing for votes in tempting far-right waters.

 In several EU countries, most recently, this month, in the Netherlands, they’ve gone further.
-Breaking with a decades-old European consensus against allowing extreme parties a share of national government, they’ve reached agreements to join them in ruling coalitions.
+Breaking with a decades-old European consensus against allowing extreme parties a share of national government, they’ve reached agreements to join far-right parties in ruling coalitions.

 Now, ahead of next week’s vote for the 720 members of the European Parliament, the question is whether a similar process may play out there, giving far-right parties unprecedented sway over Europe-wide policy choices.